Gavel: Agent Meets Checklist for Evaluating LLMs on Long-Context Legal Summarization: Evaluation of LLM Legal Summarization with

 \section{Evaluation of LLM Legal Summarization with \fwnameRef}

-Prior work \citep{yen2024helmet,ruan2025expertlongbench} evaluate LLM legal summarization on cases up to 128K tokens that are pre-2024.
-As recent LLMs now handle 1M tokens and have pretrained knowledge up to 2025, we want to shed light on how modern models perform on much longer contexts using 2025 legal cases and provide fine-grained analysis beyond single aggregate scores.
-With \fwnameRef, we evaluate 12 LLMs including both proprietary and open-source models across 5 case length scales: 32K, 64K, 128K, 256K, 512K tokens (measured by the GPT-4o tokenizer).
-For each scale, we select \rev{20} cases whose token counts fall within $\pm$20\% of the target length.
-Of the 100 cases, 83 are filed in 2025 (using the filing date of the first docket entry).
-The remaining 17 cases (14 in the 512K bin and 3 in the 32K bin) are from earlier years due to limited availability---especially for the 512K bin.
-At the time of writing (10 months into 2025), few cases have accumulated enough documents to exceed 512K tokens, which typically requires about 1.5 years.
-Since models have varying context limits and some cases exceed these limits, we truncate inputs by proportionally removing tokens from the end of each document, following prior work.
+Recent LLMs now support contexts of up to 1M tokens and have pretraining cutoffs up to 2025.
+To evaluate long-context summarization beyond the 128K-token range studied in prior work \citep{yen2024helmet,ruan2025expertlongbench}, we use recent legal cases from the Civil Rights Litigation Clearinghouse, which provides public case documents and expert-written summaries.
+Using \fwnameRef, we evaluate 12 proprietary and open-source LLMs across five case-length scales: 32K, 64K, 128K, 256K, and 512K tokens, measured with the GPT-4o tokenizer.
+For each scale, we select 20 cases whose lengths fall within $\pm$20\% of the target length, yielding 100 cases across 18 case types (see Fig. \ref{fig:case_type_distribution}).
+Most are recent: 83 were filed in 2025, while 17 come from earlier years due to limited availability at longer lengths.
+Since models have different context limits, we truncate over-limit inputs by proportionally removing tokens from the end of each document, following prior work.
+We evaluate using the best open-source evaluator from our meta-evaluation (Table \ref{tab:meta-eval} in Section \ref{sec:meta-eval}).